Kangaroo Island: Agriculture

 The economy is mostly agricultural (grapes, honey, wool, meat and grain).
 Traditionally, sheep grazing has been the key element in agriculture on the Island; however, in recent times, more diverse crops, such as potatoes and canola, have been introduced.
-Cattle farming has grown as well, with good quality beef cattle being grown in the higher rainfall areas.
+Cattle farming has grown as well, with good quality beef cattle being raised in the higher rainfall areas.
 Tourism and fishing also play significant roles, with the island experiencing over 186,000 visitors per annum, and some of the best southern rock lobster being sourced from the island's rugged south coast.
 Kangaroo Island has South Australia's only eucalyptus oil distillery, with oil distilled from the endemic Kangaroo Island narrow leaf mallee.

 The future of over 19,000 hectares, which had been planted (or were due to be planted) with blue gum for future harvesting, is now in doubt, following the collapse of Great Southern Plantation Ltd. in May 2009.